30 or 60 fps? What's best for smartphone video recording?

 I’d love to know your opinion on the different frame rates for recording videos on your smartphone.
 Do you think manufacturers should focus on delivering even higher frame rate capabilities for our smartphones?
 Or should they rather focus on equalizing the features available on existing ones?
 Let me know in the comments below.

-Discover: Smartphone Android Blog Hardware and Sound iOS Media Players Recommended
+Discover: Smartphone Android Blog Hardware iOS Media Players Recommended